zhangrengang/subgenome_phasing_example/README.md

 ```
 If there are non-orthologous syntenic blocks in the dot plots (Fig. 2),
 we need to adjust the parameters (including `homo`, `multiple` and `pvalue`)
 for `wgdi -c`, and re-run the above commands.
+Sometimes, we need to delete the
+out-paralogous blocks from the `blockinfo` file manually.

 ![Triticum_aestivum-Hordeum_vulgare.blockks](wgdi/Triticum_aestivum-Hordeum_vulgare.blockks.png) | ![Triticum_turgidum-Hordeum_vulgare.blockks](wgdi/Triticum_turgidum-Hordeum_vulgare.blockks.png)
 ---|---